alkacon/opencms-docker/README.md

 You can save this file as 'docker-compose.yaml' and adjust the directories '/my-mysql-data-dir' and '/my-tomcat-webapps-dir' to suitable folders on your host system.
 Navigate to the folder containing the file 'docker-compose.yaml' and execute `docker-compose up -d`.
 You can view the log of the OpenCms container with `docker logs -f opencms`.

 This will start one mariadb/mysql container, using the data directory '/my-mysql-data-dir' on the host system.
 The second container is the OpenCms container, using the directory '/my-tomcat-webapps-dir' on the host system as the tomcat webapps directory.
 Both directories should to be created before starting the running the containers.

 Using these directories, it is possible to stop and remove the created containers and create new containers with an updated image keeping the OpenCms data.
-What in turn means that you should delete the content of this folders for a fresh installation.
+What in turn means that *you should delete the content of this folders for a fresh installation*.

 ### Environment variables ###